 The information you provide in this section is used by the department to determine if you are seeking financial support.
 This section does not constitute an application for specific UCSB fellowships or federal financial aid.

 All applications require a non-refundable application fee of $105 for domestic applicants, and $125 for international applicants.
 No application will be processed until the application fee has been received.
 This fee can be paid by credit card or with a check/money order using the Check/Money Order Submission Form found on the last page of the application.

 A limited number of application fee waivers are available to qualified U.S. citizens and permanent residents who demonstrate evidence of financial need or proof of participation in an undergraduate research program.
 McNair Scholars and Project 1000 applicants are among those eligible.
 Fee waivers are not available to international applicants.

-To apply for a fee waiver begin an online application at www.graddiv.ucsb.edu/eapp.
+You may apply for a fee waiver within the online application.
 Within your application click on the Payment Information tab and scroll-down to the fee waiver information.
 Submit your request online by selecting the option relevant to you and uploading your supporting documentation.
 You must submit your fee waiver request at least two weeks before the application deadline.
-Do not submit a fee waiver request the day before the application deadline, it will not be processed and your application will not be reviewed.
+Do not submit a fee waiver request the day before the application deadline; it will not be processed and your application will not be reviewed.

 Updating the Application

 It is important that proposed departments are notified of any changes in your address, phone number, or e-mail address during the application process.
 Otherwise, important notifications regarding applications, missing supporting materials, or admissions decisions may be seriously delayed or lost.
 Departments will notify the Graduate Division of any changes.